flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 #### Conventions

-The file model is also a common language, and the OS uses device drivers between it and whatever local language is spoken by hardware devices.
+The file model is a "common language", and the OS uses device drivers to translate between between the file model and whatever local language is spoken by hardware devices.
 It has naming and addressing conventions, allowing you specify files on the filesystem using character strings separated by slashes that it translates to an internal inode (a data structure that stores file and directory details, like ownership and permissions).
 We're so used to this that it's easy to forget it's a convention; *nix systems could have been designed so that you had to refer to files using a number or a UUID.
 The file descriptors I described in the last section are also a convention.

 Another convention the file model introduces is to structure content as byte streams, as opposed to bit streams, character streams, or xml